 CCA is not the right match for every student, and we are not able to admit all applicants.

-The application process requires parents to complete our online application from the Admissions tab of the CCA website at www.chapelgateacademy.org and to submit supporting documents with the $300 application fee.
+The application process requires parents to complete our online application and submit supporting documents with the $300 application fee.
 Prospective students must participate in the Academy’s testing program.
 Both parents and prospective students attend an interview with the Head of School and other members of the CCA admissions team.
-If admission is offered, then families need to complete the Intent to Enroll form, pay a $200 deposit, complete their contract and select a payment plan within two (2) weeks of acceptance in order to complete the admissions process.
+If admission is offered, then families need to complete the Intent to Enroll form, pay a $200 deposit, complete their contract and select a payment plan within five (5) of acceptance in order to complete the admissions process.